 Wentworth Institute of Technology has received specialized accreditation for its business programs through the International Assembly for Collegiate Business Education (IACBE), located in Olathe, Kansas.
 The business programs in the following degrees are accredited by the IACBE:

-- Bachelor Degree of Science in Management with concentrations in Technology Management Project Leadership, and Communication.
+- Bachelor Degree of Science in Business Management with concentrations in Entrepreneurship and Technology Project Management

-- Bachelor Degree of Science in Facilities Planning and Management
+- Bachelor Degree of Science in Facility Planning and Management

 - Bachelor Degree of Science in Construction Management